SallySoul/step3/README.md

 My home group is a free-thought group, we do not endorse any form of religion or atheism.
 Our primary purpose to stay sober and help other achoholics to achieve sobriety.
 As such, I wanted to adapt the original document to match the language of my home group as well as my own experience.
-There are some subtle changes, like mention of god and pronouns.
+There are some subtle changes, like replacing "God" with "Higher Power" and updating pronouns.
 The largest change is the removal of the original "Pray" section with a new "Practice Willingness" section.

 ## License